hvnsweeting/pynosed/README.md

 for filename in sys.argv[1:]:
     with open(filename) as f:
         for line in f:
             # end='' to not auto-add newline to output.
-A file already have newline at the end of each line.
+A file already has newline at the end of each line.
             print(line, end='')
 ```